 Toddlers love to get hands-on with just about anything, so why should colors be an exception?
 These ideas let toddlers take control of their learning with fun and engaging activities that will keep them busy while they practice their colors.

 A twist on a classic, kids will drop index cards with color names on them into an empty oatmeal or coffee can.
-You can make them using markers and index cards, or print a set here We recommend printing on cardstock and laminating so that your kids can use them over and over again.
+You can make them using markers and index cards, or get a free set to print here

 I Spy Bags

 You’ve got to check out this fun and easy ISpy Color Beads bag from Mostly Under Control.

 It’s an interactive sensory experience that will provide lots of fun as your child moves, shakes, and investigates the bag to find all the different bead colors.

 My son is obsessed with these transparent color paddles that allow him to view the world with different colored lenses.